 The Bottom Line on Taxes on Your Inheritance

 There are many misconceptions about taxes and inheritances.
-If you are not sure if you will have to pay taxes on your inheritance, then consult with an estate planning attorney to be sure.
+If you're not sure if you will have to pay taxes on your inherited property, then consult with an estate planning attorney or accountant long before your tax return is due.